Alejandra Usquiano

-Alejandra Usquiano (born 12 May 1993), is a Colombian athlete who competes in compound archery.
+Alejandra Milena Usquiano Gómez (born 12 May 1993) is a Colombian athlete who competes in compound archery.
 She won a gold medal at the 2013 Archery World Cup Final, and achieved her highest world ranking of 6 in 2013.

 She won the silver medal in the women's compound event at the Antalya, Turkey event in the 2022 Archery World Cup.